| Prepared by MILITARY INTELLIGENCE SERVICE WAR

 orderly duty.
 British & American privates were promised for these duties

-The rate of pay was RM 7.50 for the officers.
+but never arrived.
+PAY The rate of pay was RM 7.50 for the officers.
 Money

 was turned over to the Finance Officer who in turn made available to